kinectron/kinectron-examples/README.md

 To run the examples, follow these instructions:
 * Download this repository or clone it.
 * If you downloaded it, unzip it.
-* Open your terminal and cd to the example folder you are working on
+* Open your terminal and cd to the folder
 * Run a local server, we suggest using Python:

 Python2: